xaksis/vue-good-table/vp-docs/guide/advanced/grouped-table.md

 </vue-good-table>
 ```

 #### 2. Make sure the rows are formatted correctly.
-Grouped rows need to be nested with headers rows containing rows in their children property.
+Grouped rows need to be nested within header rows containing data rows in their children property.
 For example:

 ```js
 rows: [